EA31337/Strategy-HeikenAshi/README.md

-# Strategy-HeikinAshi
+# Strategy-HeikenAshi
-Strategy based on the Heikin Ashi candlesticks.
+Strategy based on the Heiken Ashi candlesticks.